Summary

 - ADHD is NOT caused by certain foods, including food additives.

-Treatment for ADHD needs to be tailored to each child.
+Treatment for ADHD needs to be tailored to each child and should consider their goals and circumstances.

-Treatment using medication is fast and controls the signs of ADHD, but using medication alone may not be the best treatment for a person with ADHD.
+Treatment using medication is fast and can assist with improving concentration and attention, but using medication alone may not be the best treatment for a child with ADHD.
 Non-medication therapies are often combined with medication therapies to treat ADHD.

 Medication for ADHD

-Stimulant medications (such as dexamphetamine and methylphenidate) are the most commonly used medications for ADHD.
-They act on the release of dopamine a neurotransmitters (brain chemical).
+Stimulant medications (such as dexamphetamine and methylphenidate) are the most commonly-used medications for ADHD.
+They act on the release of dopamine, which is a neurotransmitter (brain chemical).
 Greater amounts of dopamine can increase concentration and curb hyperactive and impulsive behaviours.

-Dexamphetamine and methylphenidate are similar but different in their chemical makeup and effects, so a child may benefit more from one of these medications than the other.
+Dexamphetamine and methylphenidate are similar but different in their chemical makeup and effects, so your child may benefit more from one of these medications than the other.

 Different types of medication for ADHD